Show Me the Money, United States!

 Lotteries by the State

-The other 44 states do have some kind of lottery, whether it is a state-funded lotto or they participate in the PowerBall and/or Mega Millions.
+The other 44 states do have some lottery, whether it is a state-funded lotto or they participate in the PowerBall and/or Mega Millions.

 Wall Street has identified 10 states that have had the largest jackpots.
-USA Today has looked at sales, payouts and the state profits for these big winners over the course of the past five years, and I must say, seeing those numbers amazes me.
+USA Today has looked at sales, payouts and the state profits for these big winners over the past five years, and I must say, seeing those numbers amazes me.

 Winning that Lottery May Cost You Big Time